-- 55) Click the Origin.
+- Click the Center Rectangle Sketch tool.
+The Center Rectangle icon is displayed. - 55) Click the Origin.
 This is your first point. - 56) Drag and click the second point in the upper right quadrant as illustrated.
 The Origin is located in the center of the sketch profile.
 The Center Rectangle Sketch tool automatically applies equal relations to the two horizontal and two vertical lines.
 A midpoint relation is automatically applied to the Origin.

-A key goal of this book is to expose the new user to various tools, techniques and procedures.
-It may not always use the most direct tool or process.
+A goal of this book is to expose the new user to various tools, techniques and procedures.
+The text may not always use the most direct tool or process.